John Augustus Larson

-John Augustus Larson (11 December 1892 – 1 October 1965) was a Police Officer for Berkeley, California, United States, and famous for his invention of modern polygraph used in forensic investigations.
-He was the first American police officer having an academic doctorate and to use polygraph in criminal investigations.
+John Augustus Larson (11 December 1892 – 1 October 1965) was a police officer and forensic psychiatrist and became famous for his invention of the modern polygraph device used in forensic investigations.
+He was the first American police officer with an academic doctorate and to use the polygraph in criminal investigations.

 After a famed career in criminal investigation, he died of a heart attack in Nashville, Tennessee, at the age of 73.

 Early life and career

 Larson was born in Shelburne, Nova Scotia, Canada, to Swedish parents.
 His family moved to New England in his early childhood, though his parents soon divorced.
 He studied biology at Boston University holding down odd jobs to support himself, ranging from busboy and paperboy to stonecutter and elevator operator.
 In 1915, he earned a master's degree with a thesis on fingerprint identification.
 This work inspired his interest in forensic science and led him to the University of California, Berkeley, where he obtained a Ph.D. in physiology in 1920.

 Having done moonlighting work as a student for the Berkeley Police Department, he joined the force in 1920.
 His great insight was to integrate a test for blood pressure, developed by William Moulton Marston, with measurements for pulse, respiration and skin conductivity, to make a comprehensive lie detection tool.
 He was also highly encouraged by his police chief August Vollmer.

-At the time of the invention of the polygraph, Larson was a 31-year-old medical student at the University of California, Berkeley.
-He later entered the field of forensic psychiatry.
+Larson later went to medical school and received an M.D. at Rush Medical College.
+He performed psychiatric evaluations of parolees in the Illinois State correctional system, and then worked at various mental health institutions including in Detroit, Seattle, and Indiana.

 Invention of polygraph

 The instrument, with its diverse collection of physiological indices, became known as the polygraph, which Larson then fully developed for forensic use in 1921, and applied it in police investigations at the Berkeley Police Department.
 His instrument provided continuous readings of blood pressure, rather than discontinuous readings of the sort found in Marston's device.

 The first practical use was in the summer of 1921.
 The San Francisco Call and Post arranged for Larson to use the apparatus to test William Hightower, accused of murdering a priest in San Francisco.
-The newspaper reported Larson’s findings the following morning: Hightower was pronounced guilty by impartial science.
+The newspaper reported Larson's findings the following morning: Hightower was pronounced guilty by impartial science.
 The graphic results of the interrogation were printed large across the page, with arrows marking each presumed lie.
 Vollmer exalted the machine to the press, which renamed it the 'lie detector.'
 However, Larson himself used to refer to his apparatus as a 'cardio-pneumo psychogram,' which basically consisted of a modification of an Erlanger Sphygmomanometer.